No-Regret Learning with Unbounded Losses: The Case of Logarithmic Pooling: Proof of no-regret guarantee

 \begin{corollary} The expected total regret of our algorithm conditional on the small gradient assumption \emph{not} holding, times the probability of this event, is at most $\tilde{O}(T^{(5 - \alpha)/(1 - \alpha) - 10})$. \end{corollary}

-We defer the proof to Appendix~\ref{appx:omitted_proofs} as well, but the idea is that we can use the bound on regret given in Lemma~\ref{lem:bad_case} together with the bound on the probability that $\zeta$ is large given in Lemma~\ref{lem:l_not_small} to place a bound on the probability that the regret is larger than any given number.
-This allows us to bound expected regret by computing the integral of this probability.

-Note that $\frac{5 - \alpha}{1 - \alpha} - 10 \le \frac{5 - 1/2}{1 - 1/2} - 10 = -1$.
-Therefore, the contribution to expected regret from the case that the small gradient assumption does not hold is $\tilde{O}(T^{-1})$, which is negligible.
+It follows that the contribution to expected regret from the case that the small gradient assumption does not hold is $\tilde{O}(T^{-1})$, which is negligible.
 Together with Corollary~\ref{cor:main_case} (which bounds regret under the small gradient assumption), this proves Theorem~\ref{thm:no_regret}.
+As a matter of fact, Theorem~\ref{thm:no_regret} holds even if experts are only \emph{approximately} calibrated.
+As with other details of this section, we refer the reader to Appendix~\ref{appx:omitted_proofs}.